Configuration Guide for IT and Security Teams

 }

-LDAP status response (configured):
+LDAP status response (connected):

 {